HJBerwick/HJBerwick.github.io/_posts/2024-04-19-Earthquake-Tracking-Dashboard-Using-Tableau.md

 INDEX() <= 10
 ```

-The use of INDEX here is a table calculation that returns the row number and effectively means our newly calculated field acts as a boolean True/False variable.
-Now that this has been created, we can drag it onto our Filters section and select "True" in the pop up window to ensure we only see rows 10 and under in the table.
+The use of INDEX here is a table calculation that returns the row number and effectively means our newly calculated field acts as a Boolean True/False variable.
+Now that this has been created, we can drag it onto our Filters section and select "True" in the pop-up window to ensure we only see rows 10 and under in the table.

 Next, we can add *Location* to our table, and we will do this by dragging the variable onto our Rows area.
 We then need to format our *Magnitude* column.
 We will first drag over *Measure Names* to our values column to give it a title, remembering to remove the second instance of the variable in our Columns section that is added automatically.
 We can then click into our *Measure Values* icon in the Marks section to format our values as whole numbers.